tooxie/shiva-server/README.rst

 worked on and improved/removed.

 * Only music files.

-  * Actually, only mp3 files.
+  + Actually, only mp3 files.

 * No users.

-  * Therefore, no customization.
+  + Therefore, no customization.
+  + And no privacy.

 * No uploading of files.
 * No update of ID3 info when DB info changes.